pfdubois/BridgeBidding/source/HandEvaluation.rst

 Bergen Method
 -------------

 Marty Bergen has invented a more elaborate method in his book, “Better Slam Bidding”.
-His recent audio lessons have simplified and elaborated the method.
-While I attempt to summarize the method here, I urge you to consult his lessons as there are many fine points to cover.
+His long series of articles in the ACBL Bridge Bulletin are comprehensive.
+I urge you to consult his lessons as there are many fine points to cover.

 The initial "starting points" for Bergen are determined by a five-step process: